neonmik/Wave-Machine-Firmware/README.md

         + DAC

     + Arp:
+        + Bugfix: Arp was getting stuck at top or bottom of range.
+Reworked Octave direction code, aswell as setDirection code.
+        + Feature: Added a new Arp mode!
+Octave Arp:- Plays all notes simultaneously up to POLYPHONY.
+If the Range setting is set more than 0, it will also Octavate in the same direction as the normal arp is set.
+        + Bugfix: The latching code now exsists outside of the sustain function, this should be better for future.
+        + Improvement: Quantized the adding and removal of notes to the Arp.
+The allows for a much better playing experience, along with better midi syncing.
+It's fun!
+Will add a setting for this in future, as I'm sure some people wouldnt want it.
+        + Improvements and Bugfix: Added proper Sustain pedal behaviour to the Arp. this now allows a choice of either Momentary Sustain/Latch control, or a toggling behaviour, which works a little better for latch.
+        + Bugfix: When changing Presets, the Hold/Latch function wasn't acting correctly and would have hold on if a previous Preset had it enabled.
         + Bugfix: Latch wasn't releasing via MIDI properly.
 Happened when lost of notes were being pressed, especially when one was still held down.
         + Bugfix: Notes and releases were getting stuck across preset changes.
         + Bugfix: Latching was not releasing old notes when more than polyphony were played.